particle-iot/realtek_ambd_sdk_public/component/common/example/audio_sport/audio_opus_encode/README.txt

 	Source code not in project:

 [Compilation Tips]
-	1. WI-FI and Network are needed in order to run this example.
-If you don't need WI-FI and Network, change "#define CONFIG_EXAMPLE_WLAN_FAST_CONNECT	1" to "#define CONFIG_EXAMPLE_WLAN_FAST_CONNECT 0" in platform_opts.h file, then, in project/realtek_amebaD_va0_example/src/src_hp/main.c move these 2 function calls -- pre_example_entry() and example_entry()-- out of the "#if defined(CONFIG_WIFI_NORMAL) && defined(CONFIG_NETWORK)" area.

-	2. When WI-FI and Network are off, the program may not run in a normal way due to the default small heap size.
+	1. You need to turn WI-FI and Network on to make sure the entry of this example will be called automatically.
+If not, you need to call it on your own.

-	You can set configTOTAL_HEAP_SIZE to ( ( size_t ) ( 250 * 1024 ) ) to make sure that ram allocated is enough to run this example.
+	2. You may need to change the value of configTOTAL_HEAP_SIZE defined in project\realtek_amebaD_va0_example\inc\inc_hp\FreeRTOSConfig.h to make sure that ram allocated is enough to run this example.

 	3. Enable psram use in rtl8721dhp_intfcfg.c.

-	4. In IAR, you need to include lib_opus.a lib_libogg.a lib_opusfile.a lib_opusenc.a under "km4_application/lib" and .c file in this folder under "km4_application/utilities/example".
+	4. In IAR, you need to include lib_opus.a lib_libogg.a lib_opusfile.a lib_opusenc.a under "km4_application/lib" and audio_opus_encode.c file in this folder under "km4_application/utilities/example".